-The EDIT Program was funded to build upon the success of the Center for the Evaluation of HIV Prevention Programs in Chicago (Evaluation Center) and to evaluate PrEP support demonstration projects, as well as Data to Care demonstration projects using surveillance data sources to identify persons not in HIV care.
+To build upon the success of the Center for the Evaluation of HIV Prevention Programs in Chicago (Evaluation Center), the EDIT Program‘s Evaluation Center Extension was funded to to evaluate PrEP demonstration projects, as well as Data to Care demonstration projects using surveillance data sources to identify persons not in HIV care.
 Both initiatives target men who have sex with men (MSM) and transgender persons at substantial risk of acquiring HIV.
 The evaluation and demonstration projects are supported by the Chicago Department of Public Health through funding from the Centers for Disease Control and Prevention’s Project PrIDE – PrEP, Implementation, Data to Care, and Evaluation.

 The following grantee organizations are currently implementing PrEP and Data to Care demonstration projects: